ericgundrum/SquidHallBE/README.md

 This `sync` command requires the `aws-cli` tool be configured with credentials to the destination.

 ### Server
-Colyseus server is deployed to an EC2 t2.micro instance listening on port 80.
+Colyseus server is deployed to an EC2 t2.micro instance running nodeJS v10 on Ubunutu Server 20.04.
+The Colyseus server listens on port 80.

 The server must have `git` and `npm` installed.
 Currently the server is setup, updated and activated manually using these commands